s2005/github-model-list/README.md

 - Your GitHub token is correctly entered in the `.env` file
 - Your token has the required `models:read` permission (as announced in the [March 2025 changelog](https://github.blog/changelog/2025-03-18-as-of-march-29-fine-grained-pats-and-github-apps-need-updates-to-access-github-models-playground/))
 - Your token has not expired

+## Project Structure

+- `.env.example`: Template for the environment file containing the GitHub token
+- `.env`: Your personal environment file with your GitHub token (not tracked by Git)
+- `.gitignore`: Specifies files that Git should ignore, including:
+  - Virtual environment folders (.venv/, env/, venv/)
+  - Environment variables file (.env) to prevent sharing sensitive information
+  - Python cache files (__pycache__/, *.pyc, etc.)
+- `requirements.txt`: Lists all the Python packages required for this project
+- `main.py`: The main Python script that interacts with the GitHub Models API
+- `github_models.json`: Output file containing the API response

 ## Note